chandeldivyam/samwise/README.md

-# OpenSAM
+# Samwise

-Welcome to **OpenSAM**—an open-source project built using [Tauri](https://tauri.app/).
+Welcome to **samwise**—an open-source project built using [Tauri](https://tauri.app/).
 This application is designed to be lightweight, secure, and fast, leveraging the power of Rust and web technologies.

 ## Prerequisites